Last week’s public holiday may now seem like a distant memory, but luckily there is not that long to wait until the next ones.

-It begins with a day off on Wednesday, December 1, to mark Commemoration Day, which remembers those who lost their lives serving their country.
+The break begins with a public holiday on Wednesday, December 1, to mark Commemoration Day, which remembers those who lost their lives serving their country.

-And it will be immediately followed by a further two days off to mark the country’s big birthday, the golden jubilee, on December 2, so many people will have a four-day break.
+It is immediately followed by a further two days off to celebrate the country’s 50th birthday, on December 2 and December 3.

-The celebration, which will be marked by events across the country, will be the final public holiday of 2021.
+The Golden Jubilee celebration, which will be marked by events across the country, will be the final public holiday of 2021.

-Although 2022 technically begins with a public holiday on January 1, many will not receive the benefit, as it falls on a Saturday, when a lot of people will already be off for the weekend.
+Although 2022 begins with a public holiday on January 1, many will not receive the benefit, as it falls on a Saturday, when a lot of people will already be off.